erikglee/OSPREY_BIDS/docs/source/processing_pipeline_details.rst

 4. Iterate through all the processing configurations specified in the configuration JSON file.
 Steps (1-3) are common to all processing configurations, but the following steps will be ran seperately for each configuration (i.e. such as HERCULES and unedited).
-5. Find all MRS files that match the naming pattern indicated from (4).
+5. Find all MRS files that match the naming pattern indicated in the current MRS processing configuration. which files get chosen depend on how (c) is configured.
 6. If localizer registration is being used, find all the localizers in the session.
 7. Identify pairs of MRS files and localizers that should be used with one another for processing.